Last updated on September 20th, 2025 at 12:35 pm

 Why is research design essential for both qualitative and quantitative studies?

-Research design provides structure and ensures that the data collection and analysis align with the research objectives, regardless of whether the study is qualitative or quantitative.
+Research design provides a structure that ensures data collection and analysis align with the research objectives, regardless of whether the study is qualitative or quantitative.

 Conclusion